I have a confession to make: sometimes I sit down to write an article and I have no idea where to start.

 However, when I add the greens to wilt at the end of cooking, I like to opt for white or brown rice on the side.
 You can also serve quinoa or another grain that you prefer.

-Roasted or mashed potatoes are also fantastic options for when you want a meal that’s a little heartier.
+Roasted or mashed potatoes, as well as any variety of dinner roll are also fantastic options for when you want a meal that’s a little heartier.
+I’m loving our easy garlic knots right now!

 For more chicken dinners that are anything but boring, try these recipes next: